kamichettysiva/Docker-SeleniumRunner/README.md

 ## Pre-requisite:
 - To run the docker selenium runner, we should be having a docker image with automated test cases fully dockerised
 - As an example, we are using docker image **kamichettysiva/dockertest:latest** with automated selenium test cases
-- Please refer to https://github.com/kamichettysiva/Docker-SeleniumTestNG.git project containing the source code of **kamichettysiva/dockertest:latest** and details on how to build the docker image
+- Please refer to https://github.com/kamichettysiva/Docker-SeleniumTestNG.git project containing the source code of docker image **kamichettysiva/dockertest:latest** and details on how to build the docker image

 ## SeleniumRunner Github Actions detail: